binaryeq/daleq/README.md

 For a new predicate, such a block must be added.
 The rule generator `io.github.bineq.daleq.idb.rulegeneration.BaselineRuleGeneration` can be used for this purpose.

+## Building the Project

+Building with tests requires souffle to be set up (see also **IDB Computation** section).
+This has to be done locally at the moment, see also [issue 11](https://github.com/binaryeq/daleq/issues/11).
+Tests that require souffle will not fail but will be skipped if souffle is not available.